syncfusion-content/javascript-docs/js/Kanban/Cards.md

 </table>

 N> 1.
 If the `collapsibleCards` with `field` is in the dataSource and `key` values specified will available in column values, then the cards will be rendered inside the collapsible card's division.
-N> 2.
-If the `collapsibleCards` with `field` is not in the dataSource and `key` values specified will not available in column values, then the cards will not be rendered inside the collapsible card's division.
-The cards will render before the division.

 The following code example describes the collapsible cards.